The Importance of Income to Total Return

 History has consistently demonstrated the critical role that dividends – and, in particular, reinvested dividends –play in delivering an attractive total return to investors over time.
-In this article, we take a look at the constituent parts of an equity investment return and explore the reasons why the equity asset class has been able to deliver such powerful performance through time.
+In this article, we take a look at the constituent parts of an equity investment return and explore why each area is important in building a total return strategy.

 Capital at risk.
 The value of investments and the income from them can fall as well as rise and are not guaranteed.
 Investors may not get back the amount originally invested.